m-zoom/forex/THREADING_ARCHITECTURE_GUIDE.md

 ## Overview of Threading Strategy

-The Forex Pattern Recognition System uses a sophisticated multi-threading architecture to achieve responsive real-time performance while maintaining GUI stability.
+The Forex Pattern Recognition System has been refactored from complex multi-threading to a simplified async + bounded thread pool architecture for better performance and maintainability.

+## ⚠️ ARCHITECTURE CHANGE NOTICE
+**This guide documents the OLD threading system.
+The NEW simplified system is implemented in `models/async_realtime_monitor.py`**

+**For current implementation, see:**
+- `THREADING_REFACTOR_SUMMARY.md` - New architecture details
+- `models/async_realtime_monitor.py` - Implementation
+- `AsyncMonitoringMixin` - Integration pattern

+---

+## Legacy Threading Strategy (Deprecated)

+The original system used a sophisticated multi-threading architecture (now replaced):

 ### Core Threading Principles